piku235/JungiThemeBundle/Resources/doc/configuration.md

 ### Theme selector

-A theme selector takes the main role of selecting a theme for a request.
-It has support of a primary and a fallback theme resolver where the fallback theme resolver can be unset.
+A theme selector takes the main role of selecting theme for a request.
+It has support of primary and a fallback theme resolver where the fallback theme resolver can be unset.
 The fallback theme resolver will be only used when the primary theme resolver will don't match any theme for a dispatched request.
 The fallback theme resolver should always return some theme name.
 Also the theme selector provides events to which you can attach your own event listeners.